EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Power Supply Wiring/README.md

 | --- | --- |
 | --- | --- |

-Asked about on the forum.
+[Asked about on the forum.](https://odri.discourse.group/t/battery-and-push-button-wiring/281).
+Note: we will wait to complete this section until they complete their custom power board.